-If students are caught with their cell phone or using phone watch when not permitted, the following protocol will be followed:
+If students are caught with their cell phone or using phone watch while at school, the following protocol will be followed:

 1st Offense- Confiscated for the remainder of the day.

 2nd Offense- Confiscated for the remainder of the day and student will be given a lunch detention.